Arterial road: Specifications

 In North America, signalized at-grade intersections are used to connect arterials to collector roads and other local roads (except where the intersecting road is a minor side street, in which case a stop sign is used instead).
 In Europe, large roundabouts are more commonly seen at the busier junctions.
 Speed limits are typically between 30 and 50 mph, depending on the density of use of the surrounding development.
 In school zones, speeds may be further reduced; likewise, in sparsely developed or rural areas, speeds may be increased.
-In western Canada, where freeways are scarce compared to the rest of North America, flashing early-warning amber lights are sometimes placed ahead of traffic lights on heavy signalized arterial roads so the speed limits can be raised to speeds of over 80 km/h.
+In western Canada, where highways are scarce compared to the rest of North America, flashing early-warning amber lights are sometimes placed ahead of traffic lights on heavy signalized arterial roads so the speed limits can be raised to speeds of over 80 km/h.
 These warning lights are commonly found on high-speed arterial roads in British Columbia.

-The width of arterial roads can range from four lanes to ten or even more; either as a dual carriageway or sharing a common center lane, such as a contraflow lane or as a central turning lane.
+The width of arterial roads ranges from four lanes to ten or more.